betrusted-io/betrusted-io.github.io/avalanche-noise.md

 approaching the 5V range exhibit behavior closer to zener breakdown (quantum tunneling) and are thus less suitable as a noise source.

-Furthermore, because NPN transitors are not well-characterized for their reverse B-E breakdown, the quality of the noise generated can vary widely between manufacturers and models.
+Furthermore, because NPN transistors are not well-characterized for their reverse B-E breakdown, the quality of the noise generated can vary widely between manufacturers and models.
 The Internet also contains anecdotes that over time the B-E junction "wears out" over